CosmeValera/ReactProjects/devops/kafka/README.md

 ```

 - **Consumers** are those that subscribe (to read and process) the events sent by producers.
 Example:
-  - 3 microservices subcribed to the order service (notifications, inventory and payment)
+  - 3 microservices subscribed to the order service (notifications, inventory and payment)
     - For example the **Notification service** will: send confirmation email to customer, and send notification to department head
     - The **inventory service** will update inventory database.
 And it could generate a new event and add it to the Inventory topic.
     - The **payment service** will generate invoice and send it to the user